syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Export groups with outlines

 By default, all the groups in dataGrid will be exported in expanded state.
-You can enable outlines in excel based on groups by setting the `ShowOutlines` property as `true` in `DataGridExcelExportOptions`.
+You can enable outlines in excel based on group expanded state by setting the `ShowOutlines` property as `true` in `DataGridExcelExportOptions`.

 {% tabs %}
 {% highlight c# %}